morotsman/primes_generator/README.md

 We reuse the proto file to generate the code that is necessary to communicate with the prime number generator.

-### The assignment completed?
+###The assignment completed?

-Ok, so now the functionality is in place.
-There exists some error handling on the REST API.
+So now the functionality is in place.
+There also exists some error handling on the REST API.

 However there are still things that could be improved.

 ## Contract testing

 When working with GraphQL which also has a defined schema I came in contact with [contract testing].
 The contract tests great for finding breaking changes in API's.

-It would be possible to have something similar for gRCP, but to investigate that is out of scope for this assignment I think.
+It would be possible to have something similar for gRCP, but to investigate that is out of scope for this assignment I think?

 ## Error Handling

-The requirements did not mention what should happen if "bad" things happens when talking over gRCP.
+The requirements did not mention what should happen if "bad" things happens when talking over gRCP, for example if the prime number generator goes down while we stream.

 You can do [retries and other things] but I assumed that this is out of scope?